shoes/shoes4/README.md

 There is a first [preview release](https://rubygems.org/gems/shoes/versions/4.0.0.pre1) now :)

-## Installing Shoes4
+## Installing Shoes 4

-There are two ways to get your hands on shoes 4 - the preview gem release and installing it straight from github.
+There are two ways to get your hands on Shoes 4 - the preview gem release and installing it straight from github.
 For both you need a current [JRuby](http://www.jruby.org/) installation.

 ### Get a JDK and JRuby